21spl/SocialLifeNotFound404/README.md

-# 🧩 Social Media API — Work in Progress
+# 🧩 Social Life Not Found 404 — Work in Progress

 A **FastAPI-based backend** for a social media application designed with scalability, modularity, and clean architecture in mind.
 The project currently implements core features like **user authentication (JWT)**, **secure password hashing**, **CRUD operations for posts**, and a **voting system** where users can upvote or remove their votes on posts.